 Low Carb Sheet Pan Meatloaf Recipe

-Mealoaf is a classic homecooked dinner favorite and this keto sheet pan meatloaf is no exception.
-It has all the key ingredients to a great meatloaf - beef, pork, ketchup, onion, worcestshire, egg, cheese and parsley.
-However, instead of using breadcrumbs to make this mealoaf moist and give structure, we use ground pork rinds.
+Meatloaf is a classic homecooked dinner favorite and this keto sheet pan meatloaf is no exception.
+It has all the key ingredients to a great meatloaf – beef, pork, ketchup, onion, worcestshire, egg, cheese and parsley.
+However, instead of using breadcrumbs to make this meatloaf moist and give structure, we use ground pork rinds.
 This helps keep the meatloaf low carb and gluten free.

 A final brushing of a mildly spicy red tomato based sauce before cooking the meatloaf gives this easy keto dinner, its characteristic sweet, tangy topping.
 But I think the best part about this recipe is that you can have dinner on the table in less than 30 minutes.

-Benefits of Cooking Mealoaf in a Sheet Pan
+Benefits of Cooking Meatloaf in a Sheet Pan

 The benefit of cooking keto meatloaf in a sheet pan is that it cooks in half the time.
 Most meatloaves take around 45-60 minutes to cook all the way through.
 If you press the meatloaf out in a thin layer, it won’t take as long to cook through.
 This allows you to have a delicious, homecooked keto meatloaf for dinner in under 30 minutes!